dappforce/subsocial-docs/docs/sdk/quick-start/Transactions.md

 }
 ```

-> For more convenient work with accounts and keys, use [the polkadot extension](https://polkadot.js.org/docs/extension/usage).
+> For more convenient work with accounts and keys, use [the polkadot.{js} extension](https://polkadot.js.org/docs/extension/usage).